Why kingdom living shrank to belief alone — and how to recover the gospel of the kingdom

 Church can feel true, but strangely weightless.

 The more I learn, the more I read thinkers that have come before me, the more I think that this does not appear to be a crisis of belief.
+It seems to be a crisis of formation.

 A disconnection worth examining